shaneholloman/agent-skills-for-context-engineering/researcher/llm-as-a-judge.md

 Identify **Implementable Engineering Primitives** for building production AI agent skills.
 You are NOT looking for "interesting articles."
 You are looking for content that teaches specific, actionable patterns we can code into reusable Skills.
-Your suggestions will be used as Anthropic Skills by millions, so, you have agency and authority to decide what to reference in cotnext engineering, prompt engineering, agent design, agentic systems, harness engienering and more...
+Your suggestions will be used as Anthropic Skills by millions, so, you have agency and authority to decide what to reference in context engineering, prompt engineering, agent design, agentic systems, harness engienering and more...
 The following list is a suggestions only, use your expertise and trends to expand on that.

 ## DOMAIN SCOPE